-The children are invited to play sessions in the Reception class.
-Staff begin to make relationships, observations, speech and language judgements and assessments.
+The children are invited to play sessions in the Reception class where staff can begin to build relationships with children. speech and language judgements and assessments.

-Members of staff make contact with feeder settings, including childminders, to gather information for the baseline assessments.
+Members of staff make contact with feeder settings, including childminders, to ensure continuity and coherence by sharing information about the children's interests and achievements.